 The instrument can be supplied with a real-time clock for data logging of up to 100 entries of the variables as displayed on the main menu.

 Main Menu Variables

 Main Menu Variables Default Units Variable Type

-Volume Ltr Total
+Mass kg Total

-Volume Flowrate L/min Rate
+Mass Flowrate kg/min Rate

 User Value Rate

 Refer to Available Units of Measurement on page 62 for the list of available units.

 Communications